aiff22/SQAD/README.md

 ## Baselines
 Here we provide some baselines for testing on `sample_crop16` subset and some randomly generated test set from `test` folder.
 Within one image, the information levels (i.e. edge details, color vividness) for different parts usually vary, there would be fluctuations for the metrics.

-## Pre-traind models
-You can download our pre-trained models from the link we provided.